SEND schools and abbreviations

-At Axcis, we want to support those teachers and support staff who want to come to the UK to work.
-As our focus is on special educational needs and disabilities, here is an overview of the way the SEND school system is organised in the UK, and the most popular SEND abbreviations you are likely to come across.
+At Axcis, our focus is on special educational needs and disabilities.
+Here is an overview of the way the SEND school system is organised in the UK, and the most popular SEND abbreviations you are likely to come across.

 Mainstream Schools and Specialist Units

 Many SEND students are educated within a mainstream school setting.
 Some may attend all the lessons which other mainstream students attend, but with the support of an LSA in the classroom.
 Some may be withdrawn from lessons for some one to one teaching sessions during the day, and some students may attend a mainstream school, but work in a specialist class or unit which forms part of that school on a full-time basis.

 For example, some schools may have a HI unit with a specialist teacher who can use BSL.
 Students may attend mainstream classes some of the time, as well as specialist classes in the unit as part of their usual weekly school timetable.
 During their time in mainstream classes, teachers will be aware of their disability and must cater for this and ensure the class is still accessible to them.
 This may be through the support of an LSA in the classroom, additional equipment to aid hearing or it could be as simple as placing the student at the front of the class so they can lip read, and making sure that the teachers face is visible to them at all times.